MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

 1. Select **Data classification** and select **Exact data matches** tab from the top pane.

-1. Select **+ Create EDM schema** to open the right-side pane and create a new schema definition
+1. Select **+ Create EDM schema** to open the right-side pane and create a new schema definition.

 1. In the **Name** field, enter *employeedb*.